mwarning/KadNode/README.md

 Most features are optional and can be left out to reduce the binary size.

-##Join the a swarm
+## JOIN THE SWARM

-If KadNode cannot join a swarm (empty peerfile and no other peer on the local network) you need to provide node address to boostrap from.
+If KadNode cannot join a swarm (empty peerfile and no other peer on the local network), then a node address is needed to boostrap from.
 To do this, insert bttracker.debian.org into an empty file and provide it to KadNode:

 ```
 kadnode --peerfile peers.txt
 ```

-If boostrapping is successful then good peers will be written to the peer file on KadNode shutdown and after at least 5 minutes of running time.
+If boostrapping is successful, then good peers will be written to the peer file on KadNode shutdown and after at least 5 minutes of running time.
 This ensures successful boostrapping on the next startup.

-##Authentification
+## AUTHENTICATION

 You first need to create a secret/public key pair somewhere: